awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 ## Creating a Lambda Function to Use with Amazon S3 Batch Operations<a name="batch-ops-invoke-lambda-custom-functions"></a>

 This section provides example AWS Identity and Access Management \(IAM\) permissions that you must use with your Lambda function\.
-It also contains an example Lambda function to use with Amazon S3 batch operations\.
+It also contains an example Lambda function to use with Amazon S3 Batch Operations\.
 If you have never created a Lambda function before, see [Tutorial: Using AWS Lambda with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html) in the *AWS Lambda Developer Guide*\.

-You must create Lambda functions specifically for use with Amazon S3 batch operations\.
+You must create Lambda functions specifically for use with Amazon S3 Batch Operations\.
 You can't reuse existing Amazon S3 event\-based Lambda functions\.
-This is because Lambda functions that are used for Amazon S3 batch operations must accept and return special data fields\.
+This is because Lambda functions that are used for Amazon S3 Batch Operations must accept and return special data fields\.

 ### Example IAM Permissions<a name="batch-ops-invoke-lambda-custom-functions-iam"></a>

-The following are examples of the IAM permissions that are necessary to use a Lambda function with Amazon S3 batch operations\.
+The following are examples of the IAM permissions that are necessary to use a Lambda function with Amazon S3 Batch Operations\.

 **Example — Amazon S3 batch operations trust policy**
-The following is an example of the trust policy that you can use for the batch operations IAM role\.
-This IAM role is specified when you create the job and gives batch operations permission to assume the IAM role\.
+The following is an example of the trust policy that you can use for the Batch Operations IAM role\.
+This IAM role is specified when you create the job and gives Batch Operations permission to assume the IAM role\.

 ```
 {